dreslan/tonycoppola.net/content/about/_index.md

 Is AI a black ball?
 I really think it could be.
 Ultimately, the jury is still out and the decisions the people building this technology make today will give this ball its final color.
 Consider though, that frontier models have been improving quickly, and it no longer feels like science fiction to say that we will find out very soon.

-With that thought in mind, I created this website to engage in the topic and find out what researchers are doing to make the technology safe, what gaps exist still, and maybe, just maybe, to contribute research directly if I can.
+With that thought in mind, I plan on launching this site around this topic to start, and writing about about what researchers are doing to make the technology safe, what gaps exist still, and maybe, just maybe, to contribute research directly if I can.

 It will be a long hill to climb - I haven't inverted a matrix or calculated a derivative in over 10 years.
 So, I figure why not document the steps along the way?
 Maybe someone else in a similar situation will find something on here useful.